performant-software/Neatline/docs/final/style-tab-groups.md

   - Use tags to slice and dice large collections into subsets of related records.
   - Tags can be used as the "selectors" for Neatline's stylesheet system, which uses a simplified dialect of CSS.
-  - Each record is assigned to a presenter, which determines how the record's "Title" and "Body" content are displayed
+  - Each record is assigned to a "Presenter," which controls how the record's content is displayed.

 ## Tags